Examination Board: Eduqas

 - Revise all the key vocabulary from each topic very thoroughly; the more words you know the better!
 Experiment using spider diagrams and mind maps or try recording key vocabulary then playing it.
-Use Vocab Express to check you know all necessary vocabulary.

 - Know your sentence and question building blocks, such as:

 - j’aime/j’adre/je déteste/je n’aime pas/je préfère + object + parce que + reason

 - Time frame + subject + g + place + ù+ activity;